mergintaim/Community-TTRPG-Obsidian-Vault/Community TTRPG Vault/Templates/1. DM Templates/2. Database Folder Templates/👨‍👩‍👧‍👦 NPC Database.md

   enabled: false
   conditions:
 ```
-DELETE THIS LINE AND EVERYTHING BELOW
 ```
+DELETE THIS LINE AND THE LINE ABOVE